Evomo/evomoExampleApp/README.md

     public var deviceInfo: MovesenseDeviceInfo?
 }
 ````
-Most relevant ist only the serial of the MovesenseDevice.
+Most relevant ist only the serial string of the MovesenseDevice.

 ## DevicePositionClassification - in development